All grants are to be made in support of local projects and initiatives of:

 - All grants are to be made with Indigenous consultation based upon an assessment of the project’s merit and local value.

-- All recipients must be registered charities or non-profit.
+- All recipients must be registered charities or non-profits.

 - Programs, Projects and collaborations will be guided by integrity and align with miyo pimatisiwin and Catholic Social Teachings.